Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 German33.65%30.03%-3.62%-10.8%Strong improvement

 The pattern is clear: the LM helps most where the acoustic model struggles most.
 On English -- where the greedy decoder already achieves 5.79% WER -- the LM is roughly neutral (slightly worse mean, slightly better median).
-On Spanish and German -- where greedy WER is 33--37% -- the LM provides 3--4% absolute improvement.
+On Spanish, German, and Hindi -- where greedy WER is 33--55% -- the LM provides 2.5--3.6% absolute improvement.

 Why the LM Helps Non-English More Than English